centre-for-effective-altruism/auth0-rules/README.md

 This repo consists of two main folders:

-- `./scripts` – contain the actual script definitions that will run on Auth0
+- `./scripts` – contains the actual script definitions that will run on Auth0
 - `./src` – contains the the CLI, and the manifest file that tells it which scripts to deploy to Auth0.